libplctag/libplctag/README.md

 due to missing features.
 We are now in late beta for 1.0 and will be there as soon as the Windows code is rechecked for bit rot.

-We are on version 1.0 Beta.
+We are on version 1.0.
 That includes:

 * support for Rockwell/Allen-Bradley ControlLogix(tm) PLCs via CIP-EtherNet/IP (CIP/EIP or EIP)(tm?).
 * native support for multiple data types: